 Tactic 4: Develop a dedicated recruitment app

 Following the example of Orange and EDF, big groups are beginning to release their own recruitment apps.
 It’s an excellent way of showcasing your company.
 But it also means your employer brand has to be well developed.
 Otherwise no-one will download it – and your work will go unrewarded.There are a whole host of advantages to having your own app.
 As well as job ads, you can publish testimonials from current employees and introduce a range of professions through videos.
 Dr. Job, the app from BNP Paribas, even offers advice to candidates on how to prepare for interview.

 According to a major 2015 survey on recruitment methods, carried out by RegionsJob, only 7% of companies currently have a mobile recruitment app.
 But when they do, 71% of them are satisfied with the results.
 There’s a real opportunity here.

 Mobile is set to become a key step in the HR conversion funnel.
 After shaking up marketing departments, it won’t be long before mobile is knocking on HR’s door.
 Or knocking it down.
 Given that 60% of web traffic will come from wireless devices in 2016, there is no more room for doubt.
 And this is only the beginning.
 Conquering today’s hot topics of digital transformation and mobile recruitment is a sure-fire path to success.
-Not only will it give a real boost to your employer brand, but it will also give you more time for tasks with a higher added value, as we explained in our article on modern recruiters.
+Not only will it give a real boost to your employer brand, but it will also give you more time for tasks with a higher added value.